qtwi/msys-apache-drill-0.7.0/README.md

 # msys-apache-drill-0.7.0
 apache drill 0.7.0 for windows with msys/mingw

-this version of apache drill run with following applications.
+this version of apache drill runs with following applications.
 * hadoop 2.6.0
 * hive 0.12.0